AngleProtocol/angle-docs/user-guides/staking-pools.md

 # Staking Pools

 You can stake your sanTokens and agTokens in the staking page to earn ANGLE rewards.
+Hedging Agents automatically accrue ANGLE rewards through their open positions.

 The weights of rewards distribution between pools is updated weekly by governance.
 You can find more information about the tokenomics [here in the docs](../governance/angle-token/README.md), or in [this blog post](https://blog.angle.money/angle-protocol-tokenomics-29ea8b7bf001).